Pandas-Paws/MCR-LSTM/README.md

 Download the updated NLDAS forcings from HydroShare.
 These include daily min and max temperature, compared to the CAMELS NLDAS forcings that only contain daily mean temperature.

+In addition, to train, validate, and evaluate the proposed deep learning (DL) models, a predefined list of USGS 8-digit gauge IDs, corresponding to the CAMELS watersheds of interest, must first be established.
+Here, we provide an example which includes 10 USGS gauge IDs.
+The example list file is named as "basin_list.txt" in the data folder.

 # To train models:
 Run the training scripts: 'train_global.sh'.
 Options for the global script are: (i) the model type: 'lstm', 'mclstm', 'mcrlstm', and (ii) the option to use catchment attributes as static input features: 'static' or 'no_static'.
 You can also specify a note for your model.
 For example, in the provided train_global.sh, the note is specified as "ensemble".